ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

       <div style="font-size:120%">
          <h3>Tonight</h3>A chance of showers and thunderstorms before 4am, then a chance of showers and thunderstorms between 4am and 5am, then a slight
          chance of showers and thunderstorms.
 Mostly cloudy.
 Low around 72, with temperatures rising to around 75 overnight.
-North northwest wind 2 to 6 mph.
+North northwest wind around 6 mph.
 Chance of precipitation is 50%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">